stephenreynolds/waku/README.md

 # stephenreynolds.me

 stephenreynolds.me (aka Waku) is my personal website implemented in ASP.NET Core and Angular.
 It features a basic CMS capable of managing my resume, projects, and blog posts.

+I named my CMS "Waku" because it represents what my site is supposed to be and how I want users to feel when using my site.
+It is Japanese for "excited", "framework", and "to feel emotions form".

 ## Building